RobotnikAutomation/robot_simulation/README.md

 - `robot_xacro`: Name of the xacro file.
     - If the argument is not set, the default value in `<robot_model>_complete.launch` will be used.

-Example: To run the simulation of a rbvogui without navigation and localization:
+Example: To simulate a rbvogui without navigation and localization:
 ```bash
 roslaunch robot_sim robot_complete.launch robot_model:=rbvogui launch_loc_nav:=false
 ```